fastattackv/MoreCustomTkinterWidgets/README.md

 You can start the animation, and it will run until you call the method to stop it, or you can run it for a given time.

+### DateSelector
+These classes allow to easily create widgets to ask the user to select a date.

 ### Separator
 This widget is used just like the separator in classic tkinter: it allows to separate other widgets more clearly (draws a line to separate widgets).